campbel/cv/README.md

 ### HP Inc, Cloud Architect (July 2019 - June 2021)
+Lead architect for the HP Print infrastructure cloud platform.

 - Led the definition of a cloud development strategy for the entire HP Print software organization, resulting in improved efficiency and alignment across teams.

 - Drove development of a container-based cloud platform that sped up innovation, time to market, and mean time to recovery.
-Platform scope included CI/CD, runtime environment, SaaS integrations with AWS, MongoDB, and other providers, security, monitoring, and alerting, resulting in improved development and delivery capabilities for the organization.
+Platform scope included CI/CD, Kubernetes runtime environment, SaaS integrations with AWS, MongoDB, and other providers, security, monitoring, and alerting, resulting in improved development and delivery capabilities for the organization.

 - Reduced operational costs for projects by 30% by utilizing shared runtime infrastructure and reducing DevOps efforts, resulting in significant cost savings for the organization.